woojiahao/govid-19/README.md

 ## TODO

 - [ ] Auto-pull the repository every day
-- [ ] Compute the overall changes of the data
+- [ ] Compute the overall changes of the data since the data is accumulative now
 - [ ] Deployment guide